longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

 - Replace the `data-source-pvc` with the name of the previous NFSv4 RWX PVC that was created by Kubernetes.
 - Replace the `data-target-pvc` with the name of the new RWX PVC that you wish to use for your new workloads.

-You can manually create a new RWX Longhorn volume + PVC/PV, or just create a RWX PVC and then have Longhorn dynamically provision a volume for you.
+You can manually create a new RWX Longhorn volume + PVC/PV, or just create an RWX PVC and then have Longhorn dynamically provision a volume for you.

 Both PVCs need to exist in the same namespace.
 If you were using a different namespace than the default, change the job's namespace below.